Site icon Women Fitness Org

 Skin & Hair Care Alerts For This Holi

-Traditionally, spring flowers were used as a source of colours for Holi, but with time artificial colours have replaced these natural ingredients.
-For yellow, turmeric powder was used, hibiscus flowers made for the red colour and henna was for green.
-But today, markets are flooded with expensive artificial colours with chemical solvents mixed in them.
+However, today, markets are flooded with expensive artificial colors containing chemical solvents.
 These colours are actually industrial chemicals — black (lead oxide), green (copper sulfate and malachite green), silver (aluminum bromide), blue (Prussian blue, cobalt nitrate, indigo, and zinc salts), and red (mercury sulfate).
 Occasionally, additives such as mica dust and glass particles are added to the colours to give them a shine.
 These again are very harmful to the skin.
 The sale of such products is largely unregulated.

 Side effects of Using Synthetic Holi colours

-Industrial colours carry side effects including itching, dryness, exfoliation of skin, erosions of skin and eczema.
-Skin abrasions can occur due to scrubbing of skin to remove the colour along with secondary bacterial infections and aggravation of acne and pre-existing eczema.
+Industrial colours carry side effects, including itching, dryness, exfoliation of skin, erosions of skin, and eczema.
+Skin abrasions can occur due to scrubbing of skin to remove the colour, along with secondary bacterial infections and aggravation of acne and pre-existing eczema.
 Also, chemical colours when applied to the skin can cause loss of hair (alopecia).

 Precautionary Tips